 Yes.
 If your disability continues, you will be required to submit medical evidence on an ongoing basis.
-This means that you may be required to be examined on an ongoing basis by physicians, psychologists, or psychiatrists, and/or be interviewed by vocational rehabilitation specialists or nurse case managers.
+This means that you may be required to be regularly examined by physicians, psychologists, or psychiatrists, and/or be interviewed by vocational rehabilitation specialists or nurse case managers.

-To continue receiving Expanded Long-Term Disability benefits, your treating physician will be required to complete and return a Medical Update Form (and any other medical evidence specified by the Claims Administrator) proving that you continue to be disabled according to the terms of this Plan.
+To continue receiving Expanded Long-Term Disability benefits, your treating physician will be required to complete and return a Health Care Provider Statement (HCPS) and a Functional Abilities Form (FAF) (and any other evidence specified by the Claims Administrator) proving that you continue to be disabled according to the terms of this Plan.
 You must do so at your expense and as often as the Claims Administrator determines is reasonably necessary.

 What if my claim is denied?

 If your claim for benefits from this Plan is denied, either in full or in part, the Claims Administrator will promptly send you a written notice indicating the reason(s) for denial.
 Upon written request, you may appeal the decision within 180 days of the date of denial.
 Detailed instructions for submitting an appeal will be included in the written notice from the Claims Administrator.